ResultsFound: 92 on Research

 From “sample” to “confounding variables,” a compilation of useful statistical concepts with which journalism students and working journalists should be familiar.

-2015 overview of tools that can help journalists assess the validity of social-media and user-generated content.
+2015 Overview of tools that can help journalists assess the reliability of materials generated by users and diffused through social media

 Scholarly research is a great source for rigorous, unbiased information, but making judgments about its quality can be difficult.
 Here are some important questions to ask when reading studies.